Jawidanfar1015/Easy-Readme/README.md

 # Test

-    Open the generated readme file and check if your answers applied properly.
+    Open the generated readme file and check if your answers were applied properly.

 # License